vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 would go as far to argue that America, with all its differences between the two coastlines, is arguably more homogeneous in a cultural sense than a similarly sized chunk of Europe.

+Even as a "nation-of-immigrants" that is subjected to so many cultural influences, America has developed to shape some core cultural values that seem to be commonly held by most.

 Those observations aside, I would consider the
 - tolerance for risk,